PurpleKaz81/control-plus/README.md

 ## Contributing

-If you want to contribute to ControlPlus.pro, please fork the repository and make your changes.
+If you want to contribute to Control+, please fork the repository and make your changes.
 When you are ready to submit your changes, create a pull request with a detailed description of the changes you made.

 ## Credits

-ControlPlus.pro was created by [Rafael Kasinski](https://github.com/PurpleKaz81), [Suzane Andrade](https://github.com/suzaneandrade100), and [Gabriel Soares](https://github.com/gabrielsoares1) during the Le Wagon São Paulo bootcamp, between July and September 2022.
+Control+ was created by [Rafael Kasinski](https://github.com/PurpleKaz81), [Suzane Andrade](https://github.com/suzaneandrade100), and [Gabriel Soares](https://github.com/gabrielsoares1) during the Le Wagon São Paulo bootcamp, between July and September 2022.
 Further contributions were made by [Fabian Carlos](https://github.com/fabiancarlos)

 ## License

-ControlPlus.pro is open source software licensed under the [MIT License](https://choosealicense.com/licenses/mit/)
+Control+ is open source software licensed under the [MIT License](https://choosealicense.com/licenses/mit/)